christophstrasen/WorldObserver/docs/guides/interest.md

 Goal: tell WorldObserver which facts to gather for your mod, where to focus, and how fresh those observations should be.

 WorldObserver does **not** probe or listen for fact sources unless at least one mod declares an interest.
-Declaring interest is also how multiple mods share probing fairly: WO merges interest across mods and then chooses an effective probing strategy that fits inside runtime budgets.
+Declaring interest is also how multiple mods share probing fairly: 'WO' merges interest across mods and then chooses an effective strategy that fits inside runtime budgets so that the user framerate stays unaffected.

 If you haven’t run the first working example yet, start here:
 - [Quickstart](../quickstart.md)